No clear winner in presidential election within Georgia

-As of Monday afternoon, the Associated Press had not called the race in Georgia although more than 98% of the ballots cast had been counted.
+As of Wednesday morning, the Associated Press had not called the race in Georgia although more than 98% of the ballots cast had been counted.

 But the AP and other major news organizations have projected former Vice President Joe Biden as the winner of enough electoral votes to be the next president of the United States.
-News organizations routinely project winners of campaigns, following procedures they have followed for decades.
+News organizations routinely project winners of campaigns, as they did in 2016, following procedures they have used for decades.

 In Georgia, Biden has steadily expanded his lead over President Donald Trump as elections officials across the state count the last outstanding ballots.
-As of 5:30 p.m.
-Monday, that lead had increased to 11,580 votes, according to the AP.
+As of early Wednesday, that lead had increased to 12,645 votes, according to the Georgia Secretary of State website.

 But across the state, supporters of Trump have criticized the vote-counting methods used in some counties, leading to unusual criticism of the Republicans in charge of the vote count by other Republicans.
 On Monday, both of Georgia’s U.S senators demanded that Georgia Secretary of State Brad Raffensperger, who is in charge of the statewide count, resign his post.

-A statement from the Carroll County Georgia Republican Party posted on its Facebook page on Sunday morning said many are asking about what they can do about the election.
+A statement from the Carroll County Georgia Republican Party posted Sunday morning on Facebook said many are asking about what they can do about the election.

 “Yes, we are angry, but simply put, the presidential election is over, and we must leave the recount to Trump and his lawyers to root out the corruption,” the post said.
 “You can contact your congressman and demand accountability; you can donate to the Trump defense fund and pray.”